eXXPiI/CryoEM-Development/README.md

 The file is universally modular with the first column consisting of the spatial frequency components and the second column representing the FSC value.
 Any additional columns are ignored but can easily be implemented into additional code.
 An output file is generated and saved into the data directory.

+### ParticleSummaryGenerator Script
+This script is intended to be used in a CLI.
+More To Come.

 ## Code To Be Developed In Future
 Some processes are worth developing into automated scripts but others sometimes are not.